10 Scottish Dog Breeds You Should Know

 4. West Highland High Terrier

-Though they were bred for hunting, this breed likes to be on its own but also a great family companion.
+Though they were bred for hunting, this breed likes to be alone but is also a great family companion.

-However, this breed enjoys involving in competitions than hunting, so if you are a game person, this dog suits you perfectly.
+However, this breed enjoys being involved in competitions rather than hunting, so if you are a game person, this dog suits you perfectly.

 Furthermore, the West Highland White Terrier dog is playful and is comfortable with everyone, even strangers.